-Crete Carrier Corporation is an umbrella trucking company that, in addition to Crete dry vans, also includes Shaffer Trucking for temperature controlled services and Hunt Transportation for flatbed services.
+Crete began as a local transportation provider but expanded its services over the years to become one of the largest privately owned trucking companies in the United States.
 Crete is based in Nebraska, but most of the 485 crashes that Crete trucks have caused in the past two years occurred in the South and Mid-Atlantic regions of the United States.
 In Maryland alone, nine Crete vehicles were involved in traffic accidents from 2012-2017.

 Crete increased the cruise control maximum from 62 mph to 65 in 2017.
 The purpose is to deliver goods faster.
 This allows Crete to make more money.
 Will three miles an hour difference cost lives?
 If you are as big as Crete, it very well might.

-But Crete isn't necessarily a bad company.
+But Crete isn’t necessarily a bad company.
 In fact, it has a fairly positive reputation among truck drivers.
 Crete does not let its trucks wear down. the average age of a Crete truck is less than two years old.
 This is impressive.
 But at a certain point, safety is just a numbers game.
 As the 14th most prolific trucking company in North America, with 5,243 drivers covering more than five million miles per year, Crete is bound to cause a few accidents.
-Some of these accidents are caused by bad drivers.
+Bad drivers cause some of these accidents.
 The trucking industry is undergoing a major shortage of labor.
 In desperate times, some companies might be tempted to relax their hiring standards.
-More commonly, tractor-trailer accidents are exactly that - accidents.
+More commonly, tractor-trailer accidents are exactly that – accidents.

 Trucking companies are compelled by increasingly demanding delivery schedules and limited by the driver shortage.
 As a result, trucking company managers push their drivers to spend more hours on the road with fewer breaks.
 Even the best truck drivers are more easily distracted when they’re over-tired.
 Ultimately, Crete Carrier Corporation is responsible for the damages caused by their employees and vehicles.
 This is true whether an accident resulted from a bad driver or bad driving conditions,

 - 2010, Nebraska, $1,000,000 Settlement.
 In this wrongful death case, a 43-year-old female was killed when her vehicle was hit broadside by the front of a Crete tractor-trailer.
 The Crete tractor-trailer driver had been traveling on an interstate when he moved into the right lane, not seeing a slow-moving Army vehicle in front of him even though he was in an area of unobstructed vision.
-At the last minute the Crete driver saw the Army vehicle and was forced to make a sudden lane-change to avoid a collision, lost control of his tractor-trailer, and flew across the grass median.
-The front of the Crete tractor-trailer struck the driver side of the plaintiff's vehicle at a high rate of speed, ripping the plaintiff's vehicle in half lengthwise.
-The decedent woman survived the collision but died soon thereafter, and she is survived by her husband and daughter.
+At the last minute, the Crete driver saw the Army vehicle and was forced to make a sudden lane change to avoid a collision, lost control of his tractor-trailer, and flew across the grass median.
+The front of the Crete tractor-trailer struck the driver’s side of the plaintiff’s vehicle at a high rate of speed, ripping the plaintiff’s vehicle in half lengthwise.
+The decedent woman survived the collision but died soon thereafter, and her husband and daughter survived her.

 - 2010, Indiana, $1,050,000 Verdict.
 After swerving to avoid colliding with a Crete tractor-trailer, the plaintiff’s driver lost control of his vehicle and crossed the center median.
 As a result of the crash, the plaintiff suffered a closed head injury, lumbar disc herniations that required surgery, and head lacerations.
 The Crete driver allegedly operated the tractor-trailer in a negligent manner under rainy weather conditions, driving at an excessive speed and failing to maintain control of the truck.